alflanagan/Badge2017-docs/STYLE_GUIDE.md

 void _pfx_descriptor();
 ```

-Functions that are tightly connected to a struct should have the
+Functions that are tightly connected to a struct should have the struct name
+included just after the prefix.

 ```C
 void pfx_struct_name_descriptor();